angular/angular/aio/content/guide/npm-packages.md

 Both `npm` and `yarn` install the packages that are identified in a [`package.json`](https://docs.npmjs.com/files/package.json) file.

 The CLI command `ng new` creates a `package.json` file when it creates the new workspace.
-This `package.json` is used by all projects in the workspace, including the initial app project that is created by the CLI when it creates the workspace.
+This `package.json` is used by all projects in the workspace, including the initial application project that is created by the CLI when it creates the workspace.

 Initially, this `package.json` includes _a starter set of packages_, some of which are required by Angular and others that support common application scenarios.
 You add packages to `package.json` as your application evolves.